cats-eo

 Composability profile

-MultiFocus[F] has shipped inbound bridges from every classical read-write family (conditional on F's typeclass set) and a single outbound bridge to SetterF.
-Every other outbound direction is structurally rejected rather than absent — see Composition limits below.
+MultiFocus[F] has shipped inbound bridges from every classical read-write family (conditional on F's typeclass set) and two outbound bridges: → ModifyF (write) and a restricted → Forget[F] read-only escape (multifocus2forget, available only when T = Unit).
+The remaining outbound directions are structurally rejected rather than absent — see Composition limits below.

 Inbound bridges